 This is one of my favorite spots simply because all the good cafes are here.
 In Sweden, Fika is a big thing!
 It’s the most important meal of the day.
-Fika means “to have coffee” paired with pastries or sandwich.
+Fika means “to have coffee” paired with pastries or sandwiches.
 As someone who cannot live a day without coffee, this was heaven for me.
 Every dessert place there seems to call my name!
 I went to En Deli Haga which is said to be one of the best cafes that serves organic food.
-There are also many designer boutiques, vintage and themed shops and just a lovely place to walk around.
+There are also many designer boutiques, vintage, and themed shops, and just a lovely place to walk around.

 Don’t forget the zoo!
 If you hadn’t had enough of nature from the Botanical garden, you should head over to Slottsskogen.
 This is the place for the Nordic animals.
 We had to take a long walk to see Sweden’s national animal, the Elk.
 It belongs to one of the largest species of deer in the world but it was a bit shy that day.
 They have big green fields where people just soak under the sun if the weather is good.
-They literally worship the sun over there!
+They worship the sun over there!
 As usual, I am amazed by all the walking I had to do.

 7. Poseidon Statue

 Poseidon, the Sea God is one of Gothenburg’s most well-known statues.
-The area where it is situated is a popular site for major concerts of international artists.
+The area where it is situated is a popular site for major concerts by international artists.
 When we went there, I was amused to see some Filipinos taking photos and selfies.
 Indeed, no matter where we go, Filipinos just make it more fun!

 8. Barken Viking Hotel and Restaurant

 So how cool is this ship turned hotel and restaurant?
 The hotel attracts many visitors due to its prime location in the heart of the city.
-Surprisingly, the accommodation and food are affordable.
+Surprisingly, accommodation and food are affordable.
 Seriously, it’s just awesome!

 9. The Garden Society (Trädgårdsföreningen)

 This is a popular destination for those who want to see exotic plants.
-It’s very family friendly as there are many play areas for the kids.
+It’s very family-friendly as there are many play areas for the kids.
 These kids with blue eyes and blonde hair make me giddy (gigil!).
 If the sun shines brightly, people just sit outside the cafes and enjoy beer.
-Take note, this is one of the most beautifully preserved 19th century parks in Europe.
+Take note, this is one of the most beautifully preserved 19th-century parks in Europe.